Quick Article Highlights:

 The Ordinary Azelaic Acid Suspension | 4 | 3.5 | 3.5 | 3.5 | 11 | 14.5 |

-- Family Care Clotrimazole Anti-Fungal Cream
+- Family Care Clotrimazole Anti-Fungal Cream: Budget-friendly and effective, but consider potential irritants.

-Top Barrier Repair Cream
+Top Barrier Repair Creams

 Cream | Feedback | Formula | Cost | Availability | Overall¹ | Overall² |